 Nutrition labels are often difficult to apprehend: when you drink a can of coke, you consume 39g of sugar, but how much is that?
 In order to increase consumer's awareness of how much sugar they ingest when eating and drinking, several campains have used a physical visualization using actual sugar cubes and sugar grains to represent the sugar content in food.
 Many examples can be found online (search for "sugar stacks" and "rethink your drink").
-It is unclear when these representations […]
+It is unclear when these representations started. […]

 2009 – S-XL CAKE: Irregular Cake Mold

 A cake mold that creates pieces of cake in different sizes.
 Although not a physical visualization, it could in principle encode data.
 Source: Ding 3000 via Infosthetics.com.